sanitizethosehams/minecraft-guides/README.md

-# bordr-guides
+# Minecraft Guides
-guides for the bordr smp
+guides for smps owned or managed by me.

-# S12 Guide
+## S12 Guide
 You can get to the S12 Guide [here](https://github.com/sanitizethosehams/bordr-guides/tree/main/s12)